-The purpose of this tutorial is to learn how to install and prepare TensorFlow framework to train your own convolutional neural network object detection classifier for multiple objects, starting from scratch.
-At the end of this tutorial, you will have basics and a program that can identify and draw boxes around specific objects in computer screen.
+The purpose of this tutorial is to learn how to install and prepare the TensorFlow framework to train your own convolutional neural network object detection classifier for multiple objects, starting from scratch.
+At the end of this tutorial, you will have the basic knowledge and a program to identify and draw boxes around specific objects on the computer screen.

-There are several good tutorials available for how to use TensorFlow’s Object Detection API to train a classifier for a single or several objects, but they are not that detailed how we want they to be.
-More over Object Detection API seems to have been developed on a Linux-based OS.
-To set up TensorFlow to train and use a model on Windows, there are several workarounds that need to be used in place of commands that would work fine on Linux.
+Several good tutorials are available for using TensorFlow’s Object Detection API to train a classifier for a single or several objects.
+Still, they are not that detailed how we want them to be.
+Moreover, Object Detection API seems to have been developed on a Linux-based OS.
+To set up TensorFlow to train and use a model on Windows, several workarounds need to be used in place of commands that would work fine on Linux.
 Also, this tutorial provides instructions for training a classifier that can detect multiple objects, not just one.

-TensorFlow-GPU allows your PC to use the video card to provide extra processing power while training, so it will be used for this tutorial.
+TensorFlow-GPU allows your PC to use the video card to provide extra processing power while training to be used for this tutorial.
 In my experience, using TensorFlow-GPU instead of regular TensorFlow reduces training time by a factor of about 8 (depends on used CPU and trained model).

-Regular CPU version TensorFlow can also be used for this tutorial, but it will take longer and real time models may work slower.
-If you use regular TensorFlow, you do not need to install CUDA and cuDNN in installation step.
-I used newest TensorFlow-GPU v1.11 while creating this tutorial, but it also should work for future versions of TensorFlow, but I am not guaranteed.
+Regular CPU version TensorFlow can also be used for this tutorial, but it will take longer, and real-time models may work slower.
+If you use regular TensorFlow, you do not need to install CUDA and cuDNN in the installation step.
+I used the newest TensorFlow-GPU v1.11 while creating this tutorial, but it also should work for future versions of TensorFlow, but I am not guaranteed.

-Vision of this tutorial: to create TensorFlow object detection model, that could detect CS:GO players.
-In this tutorial we’ll be more focused on detecting terrorists and counter terrorists bodies and heads, then automatically aim to them and shoot.
-At first, it seems like an easy task, but going through this tutorial series you will see that there is more problems than it seems.
+The vision of this tutorial: to create a TensorFlow object detection model that could detect CS:GO players.
+This tutorial will focus on detecting terrorists and counter-terrorists bodies and heads, then automatically aim at them and shoot.
+At first, it seems like an easy task, but going through this tutorial series, you will see that there are more problems than it seems.

 Main computer specs for this tutorial: